lkm1developer/react-router/README.md

-## Scotch React Router
+##  React Router
-A demo that backs a Scotch article on routing in React.
+A demo that backs a routing in Reactjs.